 - Single node - No native clustering or HA

-Thanos adds components around Prometheus:
+Thanos wraps a handful of components around your existing Prometheus:

 flowchart TD